projectacrn/acrn-hypervisor/misc/debug_tools/acrn_crashlog/usercrash/README.rst

 Description
 ***********

-The ``usercrash`` tool gets the crash info for the crashing process in userspace.
+The ``usercrash`` tool gets the crash information for the crashing process in user space.
 The collected information is saved as usercrash_xx under ``/var/log/usercrashes/``.

 Design
 ******

-``usercrash`` is designed using a  Client/Server model.
+``usercrash`` is designed using a  client/server model.
 The server is autostarted at boot.
-The client is configured in ``core_pattern``, which will be triggered when a crash occurs in userspace.
+The client is configured in ``core_pattern``, which will be triggered when a crash occurs in user space.
 The client then sends the crash event to the server.
-The server checks the files under ``/var/log/usercrashes/`` and creates a new file usercrash_xx (xx means the index of the crash file).
+The server checks the files under ``/var/log/usercrashes/`` and creates a file usercrash_xx (xx means the index of the crash file).
 Then it sends the file descriptor (fd) to the client.
-The client is responsible for collecting crash information and saving it in the crashlog file.
-After the saving work is done, the client notifies server and the server will clean up.
+The client collects the crash information and saves it in the crash file.
+After the saving work is done, the client notifies the server.
+The server cleans up.

 The workflow diagram: